 Even thought this coverage is an optional coverage, if you are financing your home, your mortgage holder may request that you carry this protection.

-We know comparing coverage for your unit in California can be challenging, especially if this is your first purchase or have coverage questions.
+We know comparing coverage for your unit in California can be challenging, especially if this is your first purchase.

 We see unit owners from Riverside CA to Los Angeles CA having the same insurance questions and concerns.